Table of Contents

 - statute books listing the statutes that express the institutionalized relationships among the actors;

-- role descriptions for macro, meso, micro and pico actors; and
+- Social actors role descriptions for selected macro, meso, micro and pico actors;

 In the societal architecture actors are classifed at levels macro, meso, micro and pico in accordance with their functions and claims.
 The classification is clarified and justified in below pages: